-TrustFactory CAs follow the same process if presented with a material non-compliance by external auditors and create a suitable corrective action plan to remove the deficiency.
+If presented with a material non-compliance by external auditors, TrustFactory CAs shall create a suitable corrective action plan to remove the deficiency.
 Corrective action plans which directly affect policy and procedure as dictated by the CP and CPS are referred to the TrustFactory Policy Authority.